 Carolyn has been Chief Executive at YDance (Scottish Youth Dance) since 2002.
 Educated at Glasgow University, she began working in the arts front of house at the Citizens’ Theatre in Glasgow, before going on to Scottish Youth Theatre where she was General Manager from 1984 until 2001, also managing the Old Athenaeum Theatre for SYT.

 Carolyn has also been Administrator for Winged Horse Touring Productions, IPB Productions and Spontaneous Combustions, and was Chair of the Independent Theatre Council in Scotland from 1996 – 1998 and a member of the UK ITC Board of Directors.
-She is Chair of Surge, a company which develops street arts, physical theatre and circus in Scotland, and is a Trustee of People Dancing (Foundation for Community Dance).
+She is Chair of Surge, a company which develops street arts, physical theatre and circus in Scotland, and is Vice-Chair of People Dancing (Foundation for Community Dance).

 Carolyn is responsible for the overall management of the company, and reports to the Board of Directors.
 Her role includes business planning, financial management, human resources, liaising with and reporting to Creative Scotland and other statutory funders, governance matters, safeguarding policy and practice and data protection.

 Carolyn is a fan of American Football and supports the Washington Redskins.

 Anna trained at the Northern School of Contemporary Dance before working with the Education Team at The Place, London, Magpie Dance Company, Anjali Dance Company and teaching for many different schools and organisations across the UK as a choreographer, teacher and facilitator.